On rigid origami III: local rigidity analysis

-From Definition \ref{defn: pre-stress stability}, if a creased paper is first-order rigid-foldable and there is no pre-stress added, it is not stable.
-Hence if the configuration is fixed, the point is to find the collection of self-stress to stabilize a rigid origami.
+From definition \ref{defn: prestress stability}, if a rigid origami is first-order rigid-foldable and there is no prestress applied, it is not stable.
+Hence for a given configuration, an important question is to find the collection of self-stress to stabilize a rigid origami.
 The next proposition provides a simpler way to judge the prestress stability.